ballerina-platform/ballerina-dev-website/learn/other/security/http-client-authentication.md

 * `refreshUrl` - Refresh token URL of the token endpoint
 * `refreshToken` - Refresh token for the token endpoint
-* `clientId` - Client ID for the client authentication
+* `clientId` - Client ID of the client authentication
-* `clientSecret` - Client secret for the client authentication
+* `clientSecret` - Client secret of the client authentication
 * `scopes` - Scope(s) of the access request
 * `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the token endpoint response does not contain an `expires_in` field
 * `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
-* `optionalParams` - Map of optional parameters use for the token endpoint
+* `optionalParams` - Map of the optional parameters used for the token endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the token endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request